djspiewak/sbt-spiewak/README.md

 ThisBuild / spiewakCiReleaseSnapshots := true
 ```

-Also optionally, you can override the name of the primary branch.
-By default, `SonatypeCiReleasePlugin` assumes the primary branch is named `master`.
-If you have renamed your primary branch, make sure to reconfigure the value:
+If you do set the above to `true`, you should probably also make sure to set your primary branch as below:

 ```sbt
 ThisBuild / spiewakMainBranches := Seq("main")